Get 80% off your plan for your first 3 months*

 Industry-specific insurance needs

-• Retail: Property insurance with inventory coverage for theft, fire, and natural disaster damage
+• Retail: property insurance with inventory coverage for theft, fire, and natural disaster damage, plus product liability if you sell physical goods.

-• Food service: Business owners policy (BOP) covering property, liability, spoiled inventory, equipment breakdown, and liquor liability
+• Food service: a BOP covering property, liability, spoiled inventory, equipment breakdown, and liquor liability if applicable.

-• Ecommerce and tech: Cyber insurance to cover data breaches, ransomware, and system outages
+• Ecommerce and tech: cyber insurance to cover data breaches, ransomware, and system outages, plus product liability for physical goods.

 Choose the right insurance for your business